wanhuaiyu/SATVNN-cuda/README.md

 self-attention.
 3. It is shown to out-perform state of the art deep learning models and statistical models.

+## Data
+All the data in the paper can be found here https://robjhyndman.com/tsdl/

 ## Files

 - Encoder.py: Encoder is made up of self-attention layer (Gaussian or Laplace or Cauchy), feed forward and Add & Norm.